hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 ## Fog ... again ...

-As we walked up a hill on a piste, it became foggy again, we only were able to see approx. 20m / 65ft far this time.
+As we walked up a hill on a piste, it became foggy again, we only were able to see approx. 20 m / 65 ft far this time.
 At least we were on the correct piste but had to watch out for a left turn where we wanted to leave the piste.
 Luckily we both had a compass and constantly checked the direction we were walking to.